sbabic/swupdate/doc/source/sw-description.rst

 	        );
 	}

-swupdate will set `bootpart` to `0:2` in U-Boot's environment for this board.
+SWUpdate will set `bootpart` to `0:2` in U-Boot's environment for this board.
 For all other boards, `bootpart` will be set to `0:1`.
 Board specific settings take precedence over default scoped settings.